matthewjgarcia/pandas_challenge/README.md

 # pandas_challenge
-This is a notebook using multiple pandas operations to explore school data and test scores.
+This is a python notebook using multiple pandas operations to explore school data and test scores.